rxap-mirror/plugins/libs/localazy/GETSTARTED.md

+> If not using the `ng add` command, but using a normal yarn or npm installation.
+Make sure that the @localazy/cli package is available in the workspace environment.
+To be sure, install the package in the workspace with `yarn add -D @localazy/cli`.

+## Usage

 > Depending on your workspace configuration, the command `nx` must be replaced by `ng` and the file `workspace.json` by `angular.json`.

 Executing the `nx g @rxap/plugin-localazy:config --project [projectName]` scheme adds